RobertClassen/MonoDevelop-Fixer/README.md

-# CSProject Postprocessor for Unity
+# MonoDevelop Fixer for Unity
 This package contains a small script that hooks into the creation of *.csproj files in Unity to overwrite properties by using the [undocumented "OnGeneratedCSProject" method in the "AssetPostprocessor" class](https://github.com/Unity-Technologies/UnityCsReference/blob/master/Editor/Mono/AssetPostprocessor.cs#L154-L167).

 ## Motivation